 Instructions

-• Peel and cut the potatoes into strips of similar size.
-Then soak the cut potatoes in cold water for at least 30 minutes.
+• Peel 3 lbs russet potatoes and cut them into evenly sized strips.
+Place the cut potatoes in a large bowl, cover with cold water, and soak for at least 30 minutes.

-• Then fill a saucepan with the oil to at least 3 inches deep in the pan.
+• Fill a large saucepan or deep pot with vegetable oil so the oil is at least 3 inches deep.
 Heat the oil to 350 degrees F.

 • Place the fries in the oil in a single layer and cook for 8-10 minutes until the fries are a golden brown color.
 You may have to cook in batches depending on the size of the sauce pan used for frying.